-- False Advertising: The FBI announced in November the arrest of six Estonian nationals, who were charged with running a major Internet fraud ring that infected millions of computers worldwide with a virus.
-That virus provided the window that the alleged thieves needed to commandeer consumers’ computers and direct them to Web pages where advertisements were posted.
+The FBI announced in November the arrest of six Estonian nationals, who were charged with running a major Internet fraud ring that infected millions of computers worldwide with a virus.
+That virus provided the window that the alleged thieves needed to commandeer consumers' computers and direct them to Web pages where advertisements were posted.
 Unbeknownst to the advertisers, they were paying the alleged thieves for website traffic that did not come willingly to the sites.
-The FBI claimed the Estonian nationals manipulated the multibillion-dollar Internet advertising industry to earn at least $14 million in illicit fees.
+The FBI claimed the Estonian nationals manipulated the multibillion-dollar internet advertising industry to earn at least $14 million in illicit fees.

-In February 2011, 20 individuals–including three doctors–were charged for allegedly bilking the government out of $200 million in Medicare costs for mental-health services.
+In February 2011, 20 individuals-including three doctors were charged for allegedly bilking the government out of $200 million in Medicare costs for mental-health services.
 The elaborate scheme involved officials at community health centers paying kickbacks for patient referrals and billing Medicare for care that was not necessary, and in many instances, never provided.
-And Medicare wasn’t the only victim.
+And Medicare wasn't the only victim.
 The patients who unknowingly were used to bilk the government were from halfway houses and assisted-living facilities.

 This type of Phishing Scam has now added a new twist.
 Instead of being asked to enter your personal information online, account holders are asked to call a phone number and are then prompted by an automated answering service to enter their information.
-This “automated service” is actually a computer program which then reads and records the information as it is entered in via your telephone keypad.
+This "automated service" is actually a computer program that then reads and records the information as it is entered in via your telephone keypad.
 The information is collected differently than the web page process but the results are the same, you have just become a victim.
 Below you will find an example of what a potential Phishing Email may look like when sent to your computer.

 Dear Credit Union Customer,